JackSzwergold/Cheat-Sheets/content/route.md

     route -n

-### An example of the same for Mac OS X.
+### An example of the same for macOS.

-In Mac OS X you would run a command like this:
+In macOS you would run a command like this:

     sudo route -n add -net 10.1.2.0/8 192.168.56.10

-To view the routing table in Mac OS X you would run this Netstat command:
+To view the routing table in macOS you would run this Netstat command:

     netstat -nr